stcarrez/ada-awa/awa/docs/AWA_Users.md

 # Users Module
-The <b>Users.Module</b> manages the creation, update, removal and authentication of users in an application.
+The `Users.Module` manages the creation, update, removal and authentication of users in an application.
 The module provides the foundations for user management in a web application.